freenas/freenas-docs/userguide/system.rst

 The buttons above the boot entries can be used to:

-* **Create:** a manual boot environment.
-A pop-up menu prompts for entry of a :guilabel:`Name` for the boot environment.
+* **Create:** creates a copy of the active environment.
+The active boot environment contains the text "On Reboot, Now" in the :guilabel:`Active` column.
+Prompts for a :guilabel:`Name` of the copied boot environment.
 Only alphanumeric characters, underscores, and dashes are allowed.

 * **Scrub Boot:** can be used to perform a manual scrub of the boot devices.
 By default, the boot device is scrubbed every 7 days.
 To